 Why is my profile created without my permission?

-These aggregator platform profiles (Healthgrades, Vitals, Google Plus, RateMDs, etc.) are all auto generated and populated.
-They pull information from public forums and legally create profiles with your information – correct or not.
+These aggregator platform profiles (Healthgrades, Vitals, Caredash, RateMDs, etc.) are all auto generated and populated.
+They pull information from public forums and other directories and create these profiles with your information – correct or not.

 What are the top reputation websites?

 Specific to healthcare, we work closely with Healthgrades, CareDash, and RateMDs.
 As three of the top 5-star ratings and reviews websites that often show up in the first few pages of search-engine results, we are able to claim, verify, and update these profiles using our BCH staff profiles as a center of truth.

 If your BCH staff profile contains incorrect information, so will these websites.